 In special cases, exposures may be above 10%, but only for customers of a high credit quality, and where the Group has accepted collateral.
-In addition, the Group's long-term target is for no single exposure (on a Group basis) to make up more than 10% of the Group's total capital.
-The Group has three exposures exceeding 10% of the total capital.
-These customer are all classified as being without weakness (3 or 2a5).
+The Group has a few customers with exposures exeeding 10% of the total capital, whereof all but one, classified as 2b15, are classified as 2a or higher.